DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 ---
 Summary
 -------
 Experienced, driven and professional Linux Systems Engineer, constantly looking to improve service and run at the edge of technology.

-Most passionate about working with opensource technologies at the cutting edge of technology, in order to build awesome platforms that people love to use.

-Focused on providing a technically sound solution, great user experience, correct expectations and a solution that will outperform requirements.

-Constantly looking for opportunities to work on new challenges, especially large distributed systems.

-Among other things, a lover of Linux, monitoring, metrics, trending and graphing.

-Outside of work, a Scout leader, Activity instructor (Climbing), Walker and general outdoor lover.
+Passionate about complex high throughput distributed systems (especially low latency/real time), solution design, testing, Linux, opensource, monitoring, metrics and graphing.

-Interested in ITIL methodologies, helpdesk workflow, issue escalation management, programming and automation of everything.
+Interested in ITIL methodologies for service management, Agile methodologies for development life cycle/workflows and software testing/building strategies.

+Technical goals include attaining CCNA, CCNP, RHCA, RHCDS and RHCSS certification as well as learning C and focusing on kernel level optimisation/modules.

 Professional Experience
 -----------------------